KaiaZhang420/KaiaZhang420.github.io/_pages/about.md

 # Welcome👋！

-I am a PhD student in Health and Kinesiology at the University of Illinois Urbana-Champaign, working under the guidance of Dr. Pedro C Hallal.
-Combining my academic foundation in kinesiology and sports management with my distinguished background as a National Master of Sports in Rhythmic Gymnastics, I investigate the intersection of physical activity and public health.
-My research focuses on innovative approaches to community health promotion, particularly through digital health technologies, with special attention to the evolution of physical activity research, healthy aging, and health economics.
-Through my recent work on bibliometric analysis of physical activity research in China and leveraging my strong quantitative analysis skills and multilingual capabilities, I strive to contribute meaningful insights to global public health challenges.
+I’m a PhD candidate in Health & Kinesiology at the University of Illinois Urbana-Champaign.
+I do quantitative public health research with a focus on epidemiologic and spatial analysis—using large datasets to understand patterns in health behaviors and related outcomes.
+My work spans global surveillance data and U.S. county-level studies, including cross-country comparisons, spatial clustering and mismatch mapping, and evidence synthesis.
+I care about clear, reproducible analysis and making results easy to interpret.

+Before my PhD, I trained in kinesiology and sports management and earned the National Master of Sports title in Rhythmic Gymnastics.
+That background keeps me grounded in how behavior, environment, and real-life constraints shape movement.
+I’m especially interested in questions where strong data work can turn messy evidence into insights that support better decisions in policy, programs, and practice.

 You can find my research work on <a href='https://scholar.google.com/citations?user=bRnW6HEAAAAJ'>Google Scholar</a> and connect with me on <a href='https://orcid.org/0009-0000-5589-410X'>ORCID</a>.